World Press Trends Report 2016

 Note: Most reports since May 2013 are available in the WAN-IFRA App.

-The World Press Trends survey includes data from more than 70 countries, accounting for more than 90 percent of the global industry’s value.
-The data is compiled through an enormous undertaking by dozens of national newspaper and news media associations and generous support from global data suppliers: Zenith Optimedia, IPSOS, ComScore, the Pew Research Center, RAM, and the ITU.
+The World Press Trends survey includes data from more than 70 countries, accounting for more than 90% of the global industry’s value.
+The data is compiled through an enormous undertaking by dozens of national newspaper and news media associations and generous support from global data suppliers: PwC Global Entertainment and Media Outlook: 2016-2020, Zenith, Ipsos, comScore, the Pew Research Center and ITU.